mlopsworks/mlops.consulting/docs/index.md

 ## Blog

-Checkout our substack where we talk about machine learning, language models and applying this awesome tech to real world problems. <a href="https://blog.mlops.consulting/" target="_blank">MLOPs Consulting Blog</a>
+Checkout our substack where we talk about machine learning, language models and applying this awesome tech to real world problems. <a href="https://blog.mlops.consulting/" target="_blank">MLOps Consulting Blog</a>

 <div style="clear:both;"></div>